 Click to find out how

 Join us for our regularly scheduled meetup evening of lightning talks and socialising.
+The workshop bar will be open from 6.30 (please use this bar instead of the main bar!), talks will start just after 7pm.

 On Tuesday 14th March we held a Virtual Reality and Augmented Reality event at the University of Exeter Innovation Centre with our good friends at the OnePlanetMBA.
 We had a great mix of people – students, lecturers, and of course the awesome TechExeter community.
 There were lots of smiling faces and great feedback from people who were trying out Google Cardboard, Oculus Rift + Leap Motion, HTC Vive, and Microsoft Hololens.